N0tA1dan/XD/README.md

     mov DWORD [rbp - 8],  rax

     i dont know where to start and may need some corrections on the entire generation. should be relatively simple though.

+    this thread seemed interesting: https://news.ycombinator.com/item?id=15249994

+    basically instead of using std::visit, they use the index member of std::variant.
+    They use a switch statement on the index to determine the types.
+I might actually implement this.